Future-Gadgets-Labs/PhoneWave/CONTRIBUTING.md

 # Getting Started

-This guide assumes you are already familair with Discord's bot API and already have a bot account and already have some experience working with python.
+This guide assumes you are already familiar with Discord's bot API and already have a bot account and already have some experience working with python.

 Requirements: